Best Organic Cat Food 2023: Buyer’s Guide & Reviews

 Many kitties prefer canned cat food, but the typical commercial brands are loaded with fillers and unhealthy additives.
 This canned kitty food contains over 95% real chicken, which is a low-allergen and well tolerated protein source for kitties.
 It's also rich in essential micronutrients and so-called “nutraceuticals” which boost immune and urinary health.

-- Pros: great for cats with a history of urinary tract issues, can be used for cats of all ages and health statuses, low carb
+- Great for cats with a history of urinary tract issues, can be used for cats of all ages and health statuses, low carb

-- Cons: does contain brown rice, unappealing to some picky eaters (though relatively easy to mix with other food as a topper), a few consumers have expressed concern with the quality and integrity of the cans
+- Few consumers have expressed concern with the quality and integrity of the cans

 4. Ziwi Peak Canned Cat Food Recipe